pixelcluster/pixelcluster.github.io/_posts/2026-04-09-VRAM-Mgmt-fixed.md

 over time as you run around in the game, but the improvement should be obvious when comparing how games feel when you play them for a while.
 Instead of performance slowly degrading over time, games should perform much more stable - as long as the game itself doesn't use more VRAM than you actually have.
 Generally, it seems like even modern games stay within a memory budget of ~8GB or a bit less, so if you have a GPU with 8GB of VRAM, you should be good to go with today's games.

+## More FAQ

+### Which GPUs does this work with?
+Is it only AMD GPUs?

+Whether or not your GPU can benefit from it depends on the kernel driver - more specifically, whether it sets up the dmem cgroup controller.

+`amdgpu` and `xe` both have support for the dmem cgroup controller already.
+In theory, Intel GPUs running the `xe` kernel driver should benefit as well, although I'm not sure anyone tested this yet.

+For `nouveau`, I have sent [a patch](https://lore.kernel.org/dri-devel/20260410081322.5577-1-natalie.vock@gmx.de/T/#u) for dmem cgroup support to the mailing lists.
+This patch is also included in my development branch, so if you use my AUR package it should work.
+In other cases, you will need to wait for the patch to be picked up by your distribution, or apply it yourself.

+The proprietary NVIDIA kernel modules do not support dmem cgroups yet, so this won't work there.

+### Do iGPUs/APU systems benefit from this too?

+I don't actually know :)

+The main problem (system RAM being slower than dedicated VRAM) does not exist on integrated GPUs, because they use system RAM for everything - so effects will most likely be more limited than on dGPUs.
+Maybe it still has some benefit?
+It probably requires careful testing to find out.